 India to raise Khalistan concern during Kartarpur talks with Pakistan

-New Delhi, Mar 14: Ahed of the talks between India and Pakistan on the Kartarpur corridor, concerns about Khalistan elements would be raised.
+New Delhi, Mar 14: Ahead of the talks between India and Pakistan on the Kartarpur corridor, concerns about Khalistan elements would be raised.

 During the talks, India will convey to Pakistan about the security concerns relating to the Khalistan elements.
 The issue would be discussed with the visiting Pakistan delegation on Thursday.